scottdurow/power-platform-pro-dev-workshop/Labs/Lab 5 - Source Code Control.md

     </Mapping>
     ```

-1. To instruct the solution build process to use this, we must add it to the `C:\workshop\solution\ScottishSummitDeveloperWorkshop\ScottishSummitDeveloperWorkshop.cdsproj`  by adding the following underneath the `<SolutionRootPath>src</SolutionRootPath>` element:
+1. To instruct the solution build process to use this, we must add it to the `C:\workshop\solution\PowerPlatformProDeveloperWorkshop\PowerPlatformProDeveloperWorkshop.cdsproj`  by adding the following underneath the `<SolutionRootPath>src</SolutionRootPath>` element:

     ```
     <OutputPath>bin\</OutputPath>